 What is an Occupational Health Specialist?

-Occupational health and safety specialists analyze many types of work environments and work procedures.
+An occupational health specialist is someone who analyzes work environments and work procedures.
 They inspect workplaces for adherence to regulations on safety, health, and the environment.
 They also design programs to prevent disease or injury to workers and damage to the environment.
 They work in a variety of settings, such as offices, factories, and mines.
-Their jobs often involve fieldwork and travel.
-Most specialists work full time.

 What does an Occupational Health Specialist do?